 It goes without saying that being in a serious car accident leaves you with lasting scars.
 However, the invisible scars can often take the longest to heal, ranging from emotional trauma after an amputation to crippling anxiety attacks.
-When you suffer from unseen injuries, the law offers a recourse: You can make claims for pain and suffering, or “non-economic damages.”
+When you suffer from unseen injuries, the law offers a recourse: You can make claims for pain and suffering, “non-economic damages” or more simply known as emotional distress.

 At Martin Jean & Jackson, our Oklahoma pain and suffering lawyers frequently help clients who have endured pain and suffering, and have watched every aspect of their life turn upside-down after an accident.
 We can fight for compensation on your behalf if it happens to you.

 What Are Non-Economic Damages?